ibm-cloud-docs/databases-for-mongodb/connecting-ibmcloud-app.md

 `ibmcloud resource service-alias alias-name --instance-name instance-name`

 The alias name can be the same as the database service instance name.
-So, for a {{site.data.keyword.databases-for-mongodb}} service named "example-es", use the following command:
+So, for a {{site.data.keyword.databases-for-mongodb}} service named "example-mongo", use the following command:

 `ibmcloud resource service-alias example-mongo --instance-name example-mongo`